ucsb-cs148-s21/1pm-t3-course-recommender/team/retrospectives/RETRO_02.md

 * I just go over the three points above and after the MVP, we already have a lot to retrospect on.
 * It went pretty well.
 We come up with the goal and we agree on the change to make.
 * Maybe leading the team to retro some important event that had been through would be great.

+## Outcome
+* We are doing great on making a better frontend and we manage to do work more advanced and plan better for the upcoming activities.